The London Open 2022

 Notes to Editors

-– The London Open 2022 is curated by Emily Butler, Mahera and Mohammad Abu Ghazaleh Curator with Wells Fray-Smith, Assistant Curator: Special Projects and Inês Costa, Curatorial Assistant, Whitechapel Gallery.
+– The London Open 2022 is curated by Emily Butler, Mahera and Mohammad Abu Ghazaleh Curator with Wells Fray-Smith, Assistant Curator: Special Projects and Inês Costa, Assistant Curator, Whitechapel Gallery.

 About The London Open